Our whey protein is made in the French Alps and is unique in the world.

 Cyclists will find several types and names for whey protein on the market: "classic" whey, known as concentrate, whey isolate and hydrolyzed whey.
 Although these names do not correspond to any regulatory standard, these 3 products are distinguished mainly by the degree of filtration, and therefore by the protein concentration.

-Although whey is a dietary supplement of natural origin, marketing requirements mean that many manufacturers add various elements to the initial product.
-As it's not always possible to make your own whey at home, it's best to choose a whey brand that is certified additive-free, sweetener-free, of high quality and not imported from foreign countries.
-By paying close attention to these points, you'll be sure to consume a product that will enable you to improve your performance, without altering your health in the long term.
+Although whey is a natural dietary supplement, marketing requirements mean that many manufacturers add various ingredients to the original product.
+Since it is not always possible to make your own whey at home, be sure to choose a brand of whey that is certified additive-free, sweetener-free, high-quality, and not imported from other countries.

-Cyclists wishing to take part in competitions must also be particularly careful about the (undeclared) composition of their whey.
-A study1 dating back to 2004 warns athletes of the existence of food supplements contaminated with steroids.
-This public health problem also affects protein powders such as whey, exposing consumers to doping and toxic effects.
-See our articles entitled Is whey doping and Is cheap whey such a good idea for more information on this subject.
+Cyclists wishing to participate in competitions must also be particularly careful about the (undeclared) composition of their whey.
+Astudy1 from 2004 warns athletes about the existence of dietary supplements contaminated with steroids.
+This public health issue also affects protein powders such as whey and exposes consumers to doping and toxic effects.
+See our articles entitled "Is whey a performance-enhancing drug? " and "Is cheap whey such a good idea?" for more information on this subject.

 More on the nutritional needs of cyclists